 - In a medium saucepan over medium-high heat, place the tablespoon of olive oil.

 - Add the couscous, stirring frequently, and cook till lightly golden, about 4-5 minutes.

 - Add the water and the salt and bring to a boil.

 - Reduce to medium-low, cover and simmer until water is absorbed, about 10 minutes.

-- Add the Feta cheese, but do not yet mix.
+- Add the feta cheese, but do not yet mix.
+Add the couscous.